cloud-gov/cg-site/_pages/pages/features.md

     <div class="grid-col-4 padding-y-2">
       <img alt="" src="{{site.baseurl}}/assets/pages/images/icons/icon-two-squares-color.svg">
       <h4 class="margin-top-0">Reusable and public</h4>
-      <p>Federalist source code is open source and in the public domain.
-Share code with other agencies and vendors also using Federalist.</p>
+      <p>Pages source code is open source and in the public domain.
+Share code with other agencies and vendors also using Pages.</p>
     </div>
   </div>
 </section>